marcosarantesj/musicpads_privacy/PRIVACY_POLICY_EN.md

+To adapt your Privacy Policy to the new subscription functionality, you need to include clear information about how it works, what is stored (if any), and how handles payments.
+Your current policy is quite simple, which is great, but it needs to reflect this new complexity.

+Here's an updated version of your policy, incorporating the new information clearly and directly:

+---

-# Privacy Policy – Music Pads
+# Privacy Policy – ​​Music Pads

-**Effective Date: July 25, 2025**
+**Effective Date: September 18, 2025**

-## 1. App Overview
+## 1. About the App
-Music Pads is an app designed for continuous pad playback during church worship, offering:
-- Access to all pads;
-- Unlimited song creation;
-- Playlist creation and management;
-- Data backup and restore;
-- Priority support via suporte@arantesds.com.
+Music Pads is an app that allows you to play continuous pads for worship in church.
+The basic version of the app offers access to pads, playlist creation, and management.

+With the **monthly subscription**, users have access to exclusive features, such as:
+* Importing custom continuous pads.
+* Automatic saving and access to imported pads.
+* Option to delete pads that are no longer needed.

-## 2. Developer & Contact
+## 2. Responsible
-**Developer:** Marcos Arantes Júnior.
+**Developer:** Marcos Arantes Júnior
-**Contact email:** suporte@arantesds.com
+**Contact:** suporte@arantesds.com

-## 3. Personal Data Collection
+## 3. Collection of Personal Data
-Music Pads **does not collect personally identifiable information** (e.g., name or email), except when users voluntarily contact support.
+Music Pads **does not collect personally identifiable data** (such as name or email address), unless the user chooses to contact us directly via support.

-## 4. Payments
+## 4. Payment Data
-All purchases (Pro version) are processed **by the store itself** and linked to your device account.
+All purchases and subscriptions (monthly and Pro version) are processed **directly by the official store** and linked to your device account.
 The app **does not access, collect, or store payment information**.

-## 5. Local Data Storage
+## 5. Features that access local data
+The app stores locally on your device:
+* User settings and playlists.
+* Continuous pads imported by the user through the subscription**.
-- Backup and restore functionalities store app-related data locally.
+* Backup and restore data.

-- The app **does not access the device gallery or personal files**.
+We do not access your photo gallery or other files on your device.

-## 6. Data Security
+## 6. Security
-We implement measures to protect your locally stored app data (settings, playlists), but are not liable for data loss caused by device failures.
+We implement security measures to protect data stored locally on your device.
+However, we are not responsible for data loss caused by device failure or accidental deletion.

 ## 7. Data Sharing
-We do **not share user data with third parties**.
+We do not share data with third parties.

-## 8. Policy Updates
+## 8. Policy Changes
-We may update this Privacy Policy at any time.
-Changes will be effective immediately upon posting, and the effective date will reflect the update.
+We may update this policy periodically to reflect new features or changes in the law.
+The new version will be effective immediately upon publication, and the effective date will be updated.

 ## 9. User Rights
 Since we do not process personal data, rights such as access, deletion, portability, and correction **do not apply**.

-## 10. Contact Us
+## 10. Contact
-If you have any questions or concerns, please contact us at: suporte@arantesds.com
+For questions or concerns about this policy, please contact: suporte@arantesds.com